ArvindGanesan95/CS582_SearchEngineProject/README.md

 The crawler also creates an adjacency list representation of urls and its outgoing links to be used for PageRank and HITS algorithm computation

+**Note** The Crawler takes around 15 minutes to download 3000 pages.

 ## To Run Preprocessor :
 There is a file called "preprocessor_job.py" (in the root directory) , which acts as a wrapper for helper.py file(inside Preprocessor directory).
 Run the fiile using the command given below.